 There’s just something great about it.
 For one thing, it’s quite grim by Dr Who standards.
 Jamaica has been tricked into letting the Doctor and the innkeeper escape from the ship while Pike was ashore.
 While initially he goes off his head at Jamaica, it appears as though the shipmate’s grovelling and talk of going ashore early to stay one step ahead of the Law has won him round.
 But just when Jamaica thinks he’s got out of it, Pike calmy declares “Aye…it’ll be a merry night.
 But not for thee”, and as Jamaica begs for his life, Pike calmly kills him with his book.
 Then we see him wiping the blood from it while Jamaica lies dead on the floor, with a wonderful ‘dead’ expression.
 “Fare-ye-well…Jamaica”, he says.

 Thankfully that scene was considered too violent for Australian TV, so it survives.
 I think it really cements the cold-hearted villainy of Captain Pike who at this point on the story had been quite gentlemanly in nature.
 It must have been pretty shocking for kids watching at the time.

 Doctor Who – The Smugglers Review: Final Thoughts

 I think if this story survived in the archives it would be considered average at best.

 The plot is thin, but the story is saved by the characterisation and acting of (mostly) the guest stars.

-The surviving clips of this story probably make it look really exciting, but the truth is, they are the best bits.
-On the one hand, that’s a good thing, because we get to see it, but on the other hand, you’ll end up a little disappointed if you sought out the audio on the strength of the clips.
+The surviving clips of this story probably make it look really exciting, but the truth is, they seem to be the best bits.
+On the one hand, that’s a good thing, because we get to see them, but on the other hand, you’ll end up a little disappointed if you sought out the audio on the strength of the clips.